It's easy to "test drive" these features.

 the calendar owner can specify that events must also be within the same category to be

 considered a conflict.
-The calendar owner can decide to:
+The options are:

-- ignore conflicts, (this is the default behavior)
+- ignore conflicts, (default behavior)

 - display a warning and allow conflicts, or

-- prevent conflicts.
+- prevent conflicts

 Subscribe to your calendar from other calendar programs

 such as Google Calendar, Microsoft Outlook, Apple Calendar (iCal) and Yahoo!
 Calendar.